laryziinha/forge-scryfall-scrapper/ROADMAP.md

 # Roadmap

-This roadmap describes the next planned steps for **forge-scryfall-scrapper**.
+This roadmap describes the next planned steps for **Scrayfall Scrapper**.
 Priorities may change based on community feedback and real-world usage.

 ---